How to Create Social Media Graphics Using One Stupid-Simple Rule

 LinkedIn is where professionals go to learn and network.
 Your graphics should reflect this business-minded environment.

-I’ve found that LinkedIn posts with custom graphics receive 98% more comments and 54% more shares than those with stock images or no images.
+I’ve found that LinkedIn posts with custom graphics receive 98% more comments and 54% more shares than those with stock images or no images at all.

 The Science Behind High-Performing Social Media Graphics